yukas/yukas.github.io/_posts/2015-11-12-notable-features-in-ruby-2-3-0-preview1-explained.markdown

 hello << " world!" # => RuntimeError: can't modify frozen String
 {% endhighlight %}

-This is done for performance reasons, others may say what immutable objects are simple, thread-safe and less error prone.
+This is done for performance reasons; other advantages of immutable objects are simplicity, thread-safety, and less prone to errors.

-Don't confuse string literals with string objects.
 String literals create immutable string objects.
 But string objects themselves is mutable by default and will always be:

 {% highlight ruby %}
 # frozen_string_literal: true